HuoHuoisAlan/strokecare.github.io/_portfolio/project1.md

 alt: Shirts on a hanger

 caption:
-  title: Threads
+  title: Patient Portal
-  subtitle: Illustration
+  subtitle: Personlised patient portal for improving stroke survivor outcomes
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/portal.png
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Patient portals have received widespread support from policymakers and healthcare organisations as part of the shift towards personalised and digitised healthcare delivery, but significant implementation challenges have been identified.

 {:.list-inline}
-- Date: January 2017
+- Date: November 2022
-- Client: Threads
+- Client: SLSR registered patients
-- Category: Illustration
+- Category: Patient Helath Record Management